Akrog/ansible-role-storage/README.md

   <img src ="./docs/_static/ansible_diagram.svg" />
 </p>

-*Controllers* have access to the storage management network and can connect to the storage hardware management network to control it.
+*Controllers* have access to the storage management network and know how to connect to the storage hardware management interface and control it.
 For example to create and export a volume.

 *Consumers* only need access to the storage data network in order to connect to the resources we have provisioned.
 For example to connect a volume via